 The News Roundup — Domestic

-We’ll cover all the biggest news around the country during the News Roundup.
+We cover the most important stories from around the nation on the News Roundup.

 Copyright 2021 WAMU 88.5.
 To see more, visit WAMU 88.5.